BIOL275-MSUM/eda-kelseyaleach/README.md

 Data was extracted using the filter function to select variables involving socioeconomic status and vaccination status (Wickham, 2019).
+Variables included were up-to-date status on the hepatitis B, rotavirus, haemophilus influenzae, pneumococcal conjugate, polio, influenza, MMR, and heptatitis A vaccines, as well as household income group, poverty status, and income to poverty ratio.

 ## Results